Met Gala: Theme

+Sometimes, as in 2013, with Punk: Chaos to Couture, the theme given has been considered unclear or difficult to follow because it does not provide a clear stylistic directive.
+At other times, including in 2014, with Charles James: Beyond Fashion, the theme may be far more challenging for one gender, as James made clothing intended for women.
+When the Met Gala announced a dress code requiring white tie attire; several media outlets pointed out the difficulty and expense of obtaining traditional white tie attire at the time, even for the celebrity guests.

+For the 2021 Met Gala In America: A Lexicon of Fashion, Curator Andrew Bolton was reportedly "really impressed by American designers' responses to the social and political climate, particularly around issues of body inclusivity and gender fluidity".
+The 2025 gala focused on Black dandyism.

+Finances

 The Met Gala has since evolved to become widely regarded as the most prominent, glamorous, and exclusive social event in the world.
 It is also one of the biggest fundraising nights in New York City, with US$9 million raised in 2013, $12 million the following year, and a record $17.4 million by 2022.
 The Met Gala is one of the most notable sources of funding for the institute, with total contributions surpassing $200 million for the first time after the 2019 event.
 Anna Wintour, the chairperson of the event, assumed the chairmanship of the Institute in 1995.
 Her guest list grew to include celebrities globally from the worlds of fashion, entertainment, business, sports, and politics who would eventually grace the pages of Vogue.

-Since 1948, the Met Gala has taken place consecutively each year, except in 1957, 2000, 2002, and in 2020, when the event was canceled due to the COVID-19 pandemic.
-The Gala resumed in 2021, but was held in September rather than in May that year.
-In 2022, the Gala returned to holding its traditional May ceremony.